 The Director of the Division of Gynecologic Oncology is Dr. Gary L. Goldberg.
-The Division has 5 full-time and one part-time clinical Gynecologic Oncologists.
-In addition to these highly trained physicians, there are three clinical nurse oncologists who assist in monitoring of patients receiving chemotherapy, and a data manager.
-We have a highly competitive, board approved Fellowship training program in Gynecologic Oncology, which is one of only approximately 37 in the United States.
-The Division of Gynecologic Oncology is comprised of a team of health care providers who have received extensive, specialized training in the management of reproductive cancers.
-In order to deliver comprehensive treatment plans individualized to the special needs of women with these cancers, available services include the entire spectrum of first class gynecologic oncological care, including consultations, follow-up care, surgery, chemotherapy, and radiation.
-Treatment emphasis is on a custom-tailored approach to the needs of the individual.
-Participation in NCI, GOG, ECOG, NYGOG, and other sponsored research protocols provides access to current and innovative therapies for patients with ovarian, endometrial, cervical, vulvar, vaginal, and fallopian tube cancer, as well as gestational trophoblastic disease.
+The Division has 10 full-time and one part-time clinical Gynecologic Oncologists.
+In addition to these highly trained physicians, there are three clinical oncology nurses who assist in the overall care of patients receiving chemotherapy, and a data manager.
+We have a highly competitive, board approved Fellowship training program in Gynecologic Oncology, which is one of only approximately 46 in the United States.
+The Division of Gynecologic Oncology is comprised of a team of health care providers who have received comprehensive specialized training in the management of reproductive cancers.
+In order to deliver comprehensive treatment plans individualized to the special needs of women with these cancers, available services include the entire spectrum of first class gynecologic oncology care, including consultations, screenings, follow-up care, minimally invasive and robotic surgery, chemotherapy and radiation.
+Treatment emphasis is on a custom-tailored approach to the needs of the individual woman.
+Participation in national and international sponsored research protocols, including NCI-sponsored NRG Oncology, provides access to cutting edge and innovative therapies for patients with ovarian, endometrial, cervical, vulvar, vaginal and fallopian tube cancer, as well as gestational trophoblastic disease.

-As more and more information comes to light demonstrating the role of genetics in identifying patients at risk for breast, ovarian, endometrial, and colon cancer, we have a comprehensive screening program for counseling and treating women with personal or family histories of gynecologic cancer.
+With state of the art new tests, there is a large role of genetics in identifying patients at risk for breast, ovarian, endometrial, and colon cancer.
+We have a comprehensive screening program for counseling and treating women with personal or family histories of gynecologic cancer.
 This program includes consultation and counseling by a genetic counselor and gynecologic oncologist testing for eligible patients.

 The Translational Research Environment

 Effective implementation of clinical and translational research requires a multidisciplinary approach, which includes clinical, basic science, and epidemiology expertise.
 At The Albert Einstein College of Medicine and Montefiore Medical Center, such expertise exists for our Women’s Cancer focuses.
 Divisional members have active, multifaceted clinical and translational research programs in all of these cancers.
-Dr. Mark Einstein, a leader in multiple national clinical trial consortia, oversees the Clinical Research Trials for Gynecologic Oncology.
+Dr. Mark Einstein (Vice Chair for Research), a recognized leader in clinical research and a leader in multiple national clinical trial consortia, oversees the Clinical Research Trials for Gynecologic Oncology.
 For a list of our open clinical trials in Women’s Cancers at the Albert Einstein College of Medicine, please see the Einstein Cancer Center Clinical Trials.

 Cervical cancer: The Division has been focused on the treatment and prevention of cervical cancer for over two decades.
-Members of the Division, including Dr. Mark Einstein, Dr. Gary Goldberg, and Dr. Robert Burk, have been actively involved in translational studies targeting the cause of cervical cancer, Human Papillomavirus (HPV).
+Members of the Division, including Dr. Gary Goldberg, Dr. Mark Einstein, and Dr. Robert Burk, have been actively involved in translational studies targeting the cause of cervical cancer, Human Papillomavirus (HPV).
 Part of the research focus also involves prevention and prediction of outcomes using biomarker profiles.
 Division faculty and fellows are actively involved in numerous clinical trials in cervical cancer therapy and prevention.